isabelc/EDD-Related-Downloads/readme.txt

 This is an extension for [Easy Digital Downloads](http://wordpress.org/plugins/easy-digital-downloads/) that automatically adds related downloads after the single download content on the single download page.
 It is simple and light.
 It works by default without a need for any settings.
 By default, 3 related downloads will be shown, related by download_tag.
 The title and featured image will be displayed, centered nicely.
 The related downloads are added right below the content of the single download.

 **Optional - use it as widget**
 It also adds a Related Downloads widget.
+You can use the widget if you prefer, and disable the automatic related downloads under the content.

-**Unobtrusive Styling - Fits right into your theme**
+ - Unobtrusive Styling - Fits right into your theme

-*   The featured images adopt your theme's style for `.wp-post-image`.
-*	You can modify the image style with this selector: `#isa-related-downloads img `
-*	Responsive CSS is included so it looks good on any size screen.
+ - Responsive CSS is included so it looks good on any size screen.

 **Works automatically.
 No settings needed.**

 This plugin has 6 optional settings.
-These options are located at `Downloads --> Settings --> Misc tab`.
+These options are located at `Downloads --> Settings --> Extensions tab`.

 1. Filter by Tag or Category
 2. Change the number of related items to show